How to Get an Auto Insurance Quote With No Credit Check

 Insurers can access your credit-based insurance score to calculate rates.
 If you have a good credit score, then you likely have a good credit-based insurance score.
 If you have a bad credit score, then you likely have a bad credit-based insurance score.

-Generally, there won’t be a significant difference between your credit score and credit-based insurance score.
+Generally, there won’t be a significant difference between your credit score and your credit-based insurance score.
 However, your credit-based insurance score may not be as bad as you think, which means you may not need to pay higher rates for car insurance.

 Final Word on No Credit Check Auto Insurance Quotes